zktuong/dandelion/README.md

 # these are required by dandelion
-conda install -c conda-forge distance joblib plotnine adjustText conda install -c bioconda igblast blast # if this doesn't work, download them manually (see below) conda install -c conda-forge "rpy2>=3.4" # to make compatible for R version 4
+conda install -c conda-forge distance joblib plotnine adjustText conda install -c bioconda igblast blast # if this doesn't work, download them manually (see below)

+# installing rpy2
+# if you just want to stick with the base R
-# or pip install rpy2>=3.4
+pip install "rpy2>=3.4"
+# or if you don't mind having conda manage R:
+conda install -c conda-forge "rpy2>=3.4"
+# make sure not to use the same R package folder or you will end up with major issues later.

 # Use pip to install the following with --no-cache-dir --upgrade if necessary
 # and then lastly install this